pRizz/tanukidex-support/README.md

 # Nook Book Support
-The official support page for the app Nook Book
+The official support page for the The Nook Book app

-If you have a support question or feature request for Nook Book, please create an issue here: https://github.com/pRizz/nook-book-support/issues
+If you have a support question or feature request for Nook Book, please create an issue here: https://github.com/pRizz/the-nook-book-support/issues

 # App Links
 - TODO